Year of graduation: 2013

 My favourite memory of studying at Plymouth would have to be my graduation day.
 Having worked extremely hard during my time at Plymouth it was a fantastic day of celebrating my success and that of my fellow peers.

-Yes, I regularly see friends who I met during my time at Plymouth University.
-I also keep in touch with my lecturers and have even been back to be a guest lecturer for final and second year students.
+Yes, I regularly see friends who I met during my time at the University of Plymouth.
+I also keep in touch with my lecturers and have even been back to be a guest lecturer for final and second-year students.

-I would highly recommend undertaking a course with Plymouth University.
+I would highly recommend undertaking a course with the University of Plymouth.
 I don’t think that I would be in the position I am today if I hadn’t studied at Plymouth.